 We request that parents notify the school by 9:00 a.m. of a child's absence and the reason for the absence.
 If we do not receive notification, the school attempt to call the parent/guardian and if the attempt is unsuccessful the absence may be counted as unexcused.
-Absences resulting from ISS and OSS do not count toward the allotted 5 and will be the same as any excused absence.
+Absences resulting from ISS and OSS do not count toward the allotted 5 (referring to the allowed 5 absences in a semester) and will be the same as any excused absence.
 The building principal reserves the right to determine the validity of all tardies and absences.